gaining/Resetter/README.md

 # Status

-The software is currently in beta state.
+The software is currently in its early beta stage.
 Feedback will be greatly appreciated.

 # How to install
 Install via deb file.
 PPA will be created later.